Guitar and Vocals

 Albums such as 'The Pernicious Enigma' and 'Metamorphogenesis' saw them develop and refine their sound, evolving naturally, never appearing contrived.
 Problems finding dedicated members meant decreased activity in the late 90’s – finding a suitable drummer proved particularly difficult.

 2003 saw the band rejuvenated.
 With the line-up complete for the first time in years, and signing to Season of Mist for the release of their fourth album ‘Subconscious Dissolution into to Continuum’, they performed their first live shows since 1997.
 The growing interest in the style of music ESOTERIC had been peddling without compromise since 1992 meant more opportunities to perform on stage, something the band has relished.
-ESOTERIC has developed into a formidable and respected live act, playing tours and festivals throughout Europe and beyond, sharing stages with bands and artists including AHAB, ALCEST, SWALLOW THE SUN, MAYHEM, EMPEROR and festivals such as Brutal Assault, SWR Barroselas, Hell’s Pleasure, Damnation Festival, Madrid is The Dark, and many more.
+ESOTERIC has developed into a formidable and respected live act, playing tours and festivals throughout Europe and beyond, sharing stages with bands and artists including AHAB, ALCEST, EMPEROR, MAYHEM, MOURNFUL CONGREGATION, SKEPTICISM, SATURNUS, SWALLOW THE SUN, and festivals such as Brutal Assault, SWR Barroselas, Hell’s Pleasure, Damnation Festival, Madrid is The Dark, and many more.

 Released in 2008, 'The Maniacal Vale' proved to be the bands most ambitious and successful album to date, simultaneously honouring the chaos of the earlier releases whilst expanding into territory that at first glance may seem at odds with the bands ethos, yet has always lurked within their compositions - namely, a sense a melody and grandeur.
 Having been hinted at on previous albums, this side of the band was fully realized.
 This was followed in 2011 by 'Paragon of Dissonance', an album equal to its predecessor in compositional scope and ambition.

-2019 saw the release of the bands seventh opus, 'A Pyrrhic Existence', 98 minutes of new material that once again expands on the bands sound, yet retains elements of all their preceding works.
-It is a culmination of 27 years of uncompromising dedication to their craft - detailed and layered compositions and a high level of musicianship, foreboding production, and equal measures of utter darkness and melodic diversity.
-The current line up consists of Greg Chandler (Guitar and vocals since 1992), Mark Bodossian (Bass since 2003), Joe Fletcher (Drums since 2007), Kris Clayton (Guitar 2007-2009, 2019-) and Simon Walcroft (Guitar since 2020).
+2019 saw the release of the seventh opus, 'A Pyrrhic Existence', 98 minutes of new material that once again expands on the bands sound, yet retains elements of all their preceding works.
+It is a culmination of 27 years of uncompromising dedication to their craft - detailed and layered compositions, a high level of musicianship, foreboding production, and equal measures of utter darkness and melodic diversity.
+The current line up consists of Greg Chandler (Guitar/Vocals), Mark Bodossian (Bass/Synths), Joe Fletcher (Drums), Simon Mark Roberts (Guitar), and Mathew Barnes (Guitar).